elnehr/birkenpollen/README.md

 # Using Semantic Segmentation to Measure Pollen Area
 This is a tool to measure the area of pollen in images.
 It uses a semantic segmentation model and is partly based on code by [M. S. Minhas](https://github.com/msminhas93/DeepLabv3FineTuning).
+The pretrained model can be found in the train_segmentation folder.
+The data used for pretraining is saved in the data/images and data/masks_manual folders.

 ## Get started

 To use this tool [Python 3](https://www.python.org/downloads/) is required.
-To install the dependencies, run the following terminal command in the project directory (path/to/birkenpollen_main):
+To install the dependencies, run the following terminal command in the project directory:

 ```
 pip install -r requirements.txt